vanita5/mastodon-api/README.md

 Optional.
 Defaults to `https://mastodon.social`.

+**scopes**

+Optional.
+Defines the scopes of your OAuth app whitespace seperated.
+Defaults to `read write follow`.

+**redirectUri**

+Optional.
+Defaults to `urn:ietf:wg:oauth:2.0:oob`.
+If you specify your own URL, it will be called with a query parameter `code`.

 ## `Mastodon.getAccessToken(clientId, clientSecret, authorizationCode, baseUrl)`
 After authorizing your OAuth application via the authorization URL from `Mastodon.getAuthorizationUrl(...)` you'll get the authorization code on the website, which lets us obtain the access token we actually need.